-The large-scale deployment of wireless communication services and advances in handheld computing devices enable users to interact with one another from virtually any location.
 Example applications include computer-supported cooperative work, management of large industrial sites, and military command and control environments.
 Such interactive distributed applications are particularly sensitive to the heterogeneity of the devices and networks used by the participants.
 Specifically, an application must accommodate devices, from workstations to PDAs, with widely varying display characteristics and system resource constraints.
 Moreover, the application must tolerate the highly dynamic channel conditions that arise as the user moves about the environment.
-One of the key challenges in designing future interactive systems is how to enable them to adapt the communication substrate to theses conditions at run time.
+One of the key challenges in designing future interactive systems is how to enable them to adapt the communication services to address changing conditions at run time.
 Developing and maintaining such software is a nontrivial task.
-In this paper, we demonstrate the effectiveness of programming language support for the development and maintenance of the underlying communication infrastructure that must adapt to its environment.
+In this paper, we demonstrate the effectiveness of programming language support for the development and maintenance of an underlying communication infrastructure that must adapt to its environment.

-Adaptability can be implemented in different parts of the system.
-One approach is to introduce a layer of adaptive middleware between applications and underlying transport services [1-3].
-We are currently conducting an ONRsponsored project called RAPIDware that addresses the design of adaptive middleware for dynamic, heterogeneous environments.
+Adaptability can be implemented in different parts of the system [1].
+One approach is to introduce a layer of adaptive middleware between applications and underlying transport services [2-7].
+We are currently conducting an ONR-sponsored project called RAPIDware that addresses the design of adaptive middleware for dynamic, heterogeneous environments.
 Such systems require run-time adaptation, including the ability to modify and replace components, in order to survive hardware component failures, network outages, and security attacks.